Hoyle's Official Book of Games: Volume 1

-Hoyle's Official Book of Games: Volume 1 was the first card game simulator series released by Sierra entertainment.
-The series owes its name to Edmond Hoyle.
+Hoyle's Official Book of Games: Volume 1 was the first card game simulator in the series, and a spiritual sequel to Sierra's Hi-Res Cribbage (1981).
+It included five multi-player card games and the Klondike variant of Solitaire (Patience).
 The Hoyle trademark and facecards were used under license from Brown & Bigelow Inc.

 Games

 The games included are: Crazy Eights, Old Maid, Hearts, Gin Rummy, Cribbage, and Klondike.